 3. Separate Your Business and Personal Bank Accounts

 If you spend hours doing your accounting and taxes because you have income and expenses coming and going from different bank accounts, then the easiest way to get organised is to take the plunge and open a business bank account.

-It isn’t a legal requirement to have a business bank account if you are self-employed but it makes managing your business finances easier because everything is one place.
-The bank charges for a business account are also tax-deductible and I love knowing when I look at my business bank account I can fully focus on my business.
+It isn’t a legal requirement to have a business bank account if you are self-employed.
+However, it makes managing your business finances easier because everything is one place.
+The bank charges for a business account are also tax-deductible and I love knowing when I look at my business bank account, I can fully focus on my business.

 4. Set Time in your Calendar Every Week to Deal With Your Small Business Finances

-Set time aside for your bookkeeping in your diary and get into the habit of staying on top of things – whether its Friday afternoon when you’re feeling less productive or Monday morning so you can start the week strong, find a spot in your diary and stick with it (I always treat myself to a hot chocolate when I do my accounts to sweeten the deal!).
-You may need to make more time in your diary to get on top of things initially, but once you have a regular routine chances are you’ll be able to do your bookkeeping quicker moving forward.
+Set time aside for your bookkeeping in your diary and get into the habit of staying on top of things.
+Whether its Friday afternoon when you’re feeling less productive or Monday morning so you can start the week strong, find a spot in your diary and stick with it (I always treat myself to a hot chocolate when I do my accounts to sweeten the deal!).
+You may need to make more time in your diary to get on top of things initially.
+However, once you have a regular routine chances are you’ll be able to do your bookkeeping quicker moving forward.

 5. Get Some Help with Your Small Business Finances

 There are things we all do and don’t like doing when it comes to running a business.
 That’s a fact.
 And we don’t have to do it all.
 If, for you, its the finances side of things you dislike, then consider getting some help.

 Bookkeepers tend to charge either an hourly rate or offer monthly fixed fee arrangements to help you stay on top of your accounting.
 Many will also run essential reports and help you review them, giving you helpful insights into your business.
 You’ll also have the added advantage of having an expert by your side to help you understand what is happening inside your business.
 As a result, you can learn more about money and finances.